aidang1003/financial-formulas/README.md

-# Flask Template
+# Financial Formulas
+---

-Basic structure for starting a Flask project with Jinja templates
+## Basic structure for starting a Flask project with Jinja templates

 1. Clone this repository to local computer